 Please learn below about some of our capabilities:

 Big Data and massive amounts of content reside everywhere.
 90+% of this data does not talk to any other data.
-Yet every piece of this data has characteristics and meaning of one sort or another — collectively, what we call Big Structure.
+Yet every piece of this data has characteristics and meaning of one sort or another — collectively, what is known as Big Structure.

 It is through the understanding and mapping of Big Structure that we can integrate relevant content and data.
 Integration is the way to turn data into operational information.

 Big Structure combines appropriate forms of data representation into meaningful and logical graphs (or "ontologies").
-To help construct these graphs we use reference concepts, such as UMBEL and domain ontologies, and canonical ways to describe the data.
+To help construct these graphs we use reference concepts, such as UMBEL and domain ontologies, and best practices to describe the data.
 By testing against proven knowledge bases, such as Wikipedia, we ensure these Big Structures can be built with coherence, satisfiability, and consistency.

 Our Big Structure approach allows enterprises to start small and build upon their existing information assets, as budgets allow.
 As your Big Structure grows, it becomes a form of universal "master data" applicable to external parties and Web content.
-Your enterprise will have a proprietary portion of Big Structure, but much of the applicable Big Structure will be open source, meaning much information may be shared with the Web or across organizations.
+Your enterprise will have a proprietary portion of Big Structure, but much of the applicable Big Structure may also leverage open structures, enabling information to be shared with the Web or across organizations.

 One central fact of today's enterprises is that legacy and external data reside in multiple locations and multiple formats.
 Data interoperability solutions must respect the investment in existing information assets and utilize ways for bringing them together in efficient ways.